47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-Maybe one of the most known composite types is `Either` which represents the choice between 2 types of values.
+Maybe one of the most known is `Either` which represents the choice between 2 types of values.

 One of them is the expected value, the right part.

 And the another one, left part, stores information in case there is a failure when trying to get the right value.

-So it's commonly used to handle errors in case of throwing exceptions.

 It's an example of union types or sum types.
 There are called sum or union because if you calculate the number of different values of this type is the sum of the different values of the right part and the different values of the left part.